radhikasrinivasan8/cmpe202-pentagon/Vinod_wiki.md

 ### Eliminating Waste:

 * Team thought of many design patterns to be included in the code but finalised on 5 design patterns with which we can implement the code easily and eliminated other design patterns as they are feasiblee with our code.
+## Week 6:
+### Eliminating Waste:

+* Team had tried different BGMs for the and finalised on a BG music.
+Team integrated the game code so that there are not any extra development and further development is carried easily.